Frequently Asked Questions

 We want to meet and engage with you to share more about the project, how it impacts your whenua, and the opportunities it could unlock.
 In order for us to develop Te Ara Tipuna, we need to reach agreement with each landblock/trust along the Ara.
 At the point that the track is to be developed across your whenua, we will negotiate a legal easement with you.

-The Project Team is working alongisde Te Puni Kokiri and Te Kooti Whenua Maori to ensure whenua Maori landowners are supported, including assisting ungoverned landblocks to set up governance structures.
+When work on the project begins again the Project Team will continue to work alongisde Te Puni Kokiri, Te Kooti Whenua Maori, and Te Tumu Paeroa to ensure whenua Maori landowners are supported, including assisting ungoverned landblocks to set up governance structures.

-Te Herenga a Nuku (Walking Access Commission) is also working alongside the project team; their purpose is to help establish public walkways, support landowners with legal instruments and what that means for their whenua.
+Te Herenga a Nuku (Walking Access Commission) will also continue to working alongside the Project Team; their purpose is to help establish public walkways, support landowners with legal instruments and what that means for their whenua.

-At the point that the track is to be developed across your whenua, we will negotiate a legal easement with you.
+At the point that the Ara is to be developed across your whenua, we will negotiate a legal easement with you.

 You can support by: